Can Decision Trees Teach Large Language Models? Distilling Verbalized Knowledge for Molecular Property Prediction: Methodology

-Let $P$ denote the set of properties under consideration.
-For each property $p \in P$ (e.g., Caco-2 Permeability), we define the training dataset of $n_p$ samples as $D_p = \{(m_i, y_i)\}_{i=1}^{n_p}$, where $m_i$ represents an input molecule as a SMILES string and $y_i$ denotes its label.
-Given the input molecule $m_i$, we utilize SMART-Chemist \cite{gutermuth2025smartchemist}, which efficiently implements SMARTS pattern matching \cite{schmidt2019comparing}, to extract the most common 40K FGs, forming a vector $v_i$ of crafted features that indicates the occurrence frequency of 40K FGs in $m_i$.
-For each property $p \in P$, on the training dataset $D_p^{FGs} = \{(v_i, y_i)\}_{i=1}^{n_p}$, we then train a specialist decision tree $r_p$ (see Figure \ref{fig-1} Top-Left).
-Note that the maximum depth of the decision tree is set to 6 to balance its performance and complexity.
-Detailed hyper-parameters of specialist models are provided in Appendix \ref{app-a}.
+First and foremost, let $P$ denote the set of properties under consideration.
+For each property $p \in P$ (e.g., Caco-2 Permeability), we define the training dataset of $n_p$ samples as $D_p = \{(m_i, y_i)\}_{i=1}^{n_p}$, where $m_i$ represents an input molecule as a SMILES string and $y_i$ denotes its label (i.e., a numerical value for regression tasks, and “Yes” or “No” for classification tasks).